aalsabag/LiveCaption/README.md

 A live closed captioning tool for those who are hard of hearing

 The zoom call is streamed over a protocol called RTMP.
 A basic RTMP server is setup using `ffmpeg`.
-Audio is extracted through `ALSA` and processed via the `volsk` api.
+Audio is extracted through `ALSA` and processed via the `vosk` api.
 Text is sent intermittently to Zoom.

 ```